SBRG/MASSpy-publication/README.rst

 `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ package manager.

 To utilize the code in this repository, MASSpy v0.1.1 is required.
 The source code for MASSpy v0.1.1 can be found `here <https://github.com/SBRG/MASSpy/tree/v0.1.1>`_.

-Building the Docker container or using the ``masspy-publication-env.yml`` environment file with Conda will ensure the correct version of MASSpy and other dependencies are installed.
+Building the Docker container or using the ``masspy-publication-env.yml`` environment file with Conda will ensure the correct version of MASSpy and is installed as well as compatible versions of other dependencies.

 MASSpy Source Code
 ------------------